DreamCloud-Project/McSim-TLM-NoC/README.md

 - have a Linux system
 - have a C++ compiler
-- have CMake installed on your system [(https://cmake.org)](https://cmake.org/)
+- have CMake installed on your system ([https://cmake.org](https://cmake.org/))
 - have SystemC 2.3.1
     * download SystemC (Core SystemC Language and Examples) from here http://accellera.org/downloads/standards/systemc/systemc-license-agreement
     * decompress the archive
-    * run 'configure' and then make install'
+    * run `configure` and then `make install`
-    * you should see a new 'include' folder and a new 'lib-linux64' folder in your root folder of SystemC
+    * you should see a new `include` folder and a new `lib-linux64` folder in your root folder of SystemC
-    * define the SYSTEMC_HOME variable to the root folder of SystemC
+    * define the `SYSTEMC_HOME` environment variable to the root folder of SystemC
-- have the xerces-c-dev library installed in standard includes and libs folders (using 'apt-get install libxerces-c-dev' for example on Ubuntu) or have xerces-c-dev library in a custom folder and define XERCES_HOME
+- have the xerces-c-dev library installed in standard includes and libs folders (using `apt-get install libxerces-c-dev` for example on Ubuntu) or have xerces-c-dev library in a custom folder and define `XERCES_HOME` environment variable

 ### Compiling the simulator